Brian-Pho/Textbook-Notes/content/posts/other/quotes/index.md

 - You know that place between asleep and awake, that place where you still remember dreaming?
 That’s where I’ll always love you.
 That’s where I’ll be waiting.
 - Do you feel victory when your words cause pain?
 - The most fucked up joke life can play on you is letting you meet the right person at the wrong time.
-- "I'd rather be hated for who I am than loved for who I am not." ~Kurt Cobain
+- I'd rather be hated for who I am than loved for who I am not. -Kurt Cobain

 ### Loneliness